P1Gaming/P1-OM-Info/src/Programming/Style_Guide.md

 ## General info
 - Don't be afraid to type.
 Your variable name can be 100 characters long, as long as it explains what it does it's fine.
+- Don't worry about the length of a script and try to compact your code.
+Space out your lines for readibility.
 - Don't hardcode values.
 Even if it shouldn't appear in the inspector declare it in a variable.
 ```csharp
 // Do this